wireapp/wire-docs/src/how-to/install/demo-wiab.md

 ## Introduction

 The following will install a demo version of all the wire-server components including the databases.
 This setup is not recommended in production but will get you started.
-Demo version means no data persistence (everything stored in memory, will be lost).
+Demo version means no data persistence, as everything is stored in memory and will be lost.
+It does not require any external storage solutions to function.
 Read the section [Cleaning/Uninstalling Wire-in-a-Box](#cleaninguninstalling-wire-in-a-box) to clean the installation post testing the demo solution.

 ### What will be installed?